gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 The shape of the data matches the shape of the GraphQL query.

-Let's add some code to your component to print out the File data.
+Add some code to your component to print out the File data.

 ```jsx{9-31}:title=src/pages/my-files.js
 import React from "react"